cngchis/bot-sc-agentic-rag/README.md

 docker-compose restart backend

 # Enter a container for debugging
-docker exec -it tcb_rag_backend bash
+docker exec -it bank_rag_backend bash

 # Stop all services
 docker-compose down